Units I definitely want changed

 There are several things I hate about this unit.
 One is that it makes nearly all the good attackers in the game unplayable, and I like games with good attackers.
 Good attackers feel good to buy.
 Another is that the things it counters seem artificial rather than emergent.
 I feel like it could say "click: destroy a red unit" and that wouldn't be much different.
 Finally, there's the problem that since permanent attackers are usually the best thing to snipe with it, Apollo games can drag on in these endless stalemates sometimes where nobody can get enough permanent attack to win because you keep losing them to Apollo.
 I had a game a while back that was a perfect example of this but unfortunately I don't have the replay code.
 It was so miserable that at the end of the game I emoted "That was an awesome game" - "Kappa".
 Nevertheless, I do respect that Apollo creates some pretty interesting decisions in some games, which is why I'm ambivalent about it.

 - Thorium Dynamo

 The problem with this unit is that it restricts players' build choices too much.
 In 90%+ of Thorium games p1 has no choice but to open DD/1D/DD and p2 has no choice but to open DD/11/D (kinda like Zemora).
 This takes the skill (and by extension the fun) out of the opening.
-Contrast Wild Drone which adds a decision to the very first turn, whatever else you might say about the unit.
 Also, I think it might be a little too good.
-There are games where you don't want to buy Wild Drone, but when was the last time you saw a set where it was correct to skip Thorium?
+There were games where you didn't want to buy old Wild Drone, but when was the last time you saw a set where it was correct to skip Thorium?